duolok/tonic/README.md

 ```
 Then, visit 0.0.0.0:8080/art/circles to see the generated artwork!

-### Documentation
-See the full API documentation.

-### Contributing
-We welcome contributions from the community!
-Please see CONTRIBUTING.md for details on submitting patches and the contribution workflow.

 ### Resources
 - Bubbles: Common UI components for terminal applications.
 - Lip Gloss: Tools for styling and formatting terminal UIs.